 This was our first “official” hostel experience and we both thoroughly enjoyed our stay.
 We plan to look for this accommodation throughout our travels, and would highly recommend the Squamish Adventure Inn for anyone passing through this amazing town.
 They’ll be a great resource for planning your adventures, and you’ll likely have plenty of friends to share in your trips if you want some company!

 We hope our top 5 reasons have inspired you to add Squamish, BC to your bucket list!
 This adventure playground definitely deserves a spot and has so much to offer even the least adventurous of travelers (if those people even exist).
-Of course, we could have listed plenty of additional reasons to head to Squamish, but we'll let you determine some yourself.
+Of course, we could have listed plenty of additional reasons to head to Squamish, but we'll let you determine some for yourself.
 If you've been to Squamish, be sure to add your reasons in the comments - we are already looking for excuses to go back!